 Giant ships that can barely maneuver into the port, laden with thousands of tons of shipping containers.
 These ships come and go all day and night traveling from country-to-country to deliver goods and handle bulk package shipping.
 It's a time-honored tradition in inventory management techniques and a vital tool for manufacturers to calculate their sell through rate.

-Your products could be on one of those ships if you adopt bulk shipping for your business, particularly if you list your business through a wholesale directory.
+Your products could be on one of those ships if you adopt bulk shipping for your business, particularly if you list your business through a wholesale directory or wholesale marketplace.
 We'll help you understand how bulk shipping works, the costs associated with it, and the things to look for when picking a shipper so you avoid shipping issues.

 What Are Bulk Shipments?

 Bulk shipments are a form of mass shipping where large quantities of goods are loaded onto shipping vessels without packaging.
 These shipments are usually transported in large, metal shipping containers on-deck and in the hold of a ship.
 They make long journeys across the ocean and must be able to endure a lengthy trip.
 These shipments certainly aren't a good choice for just in time inventory shipments.
 They are often good eCommerce shipping solutions for the B2B business model and those selling wholesale.